 .
 Deg Tegh Fateh Yatra will participate in many Gurdwara Programs and Kirtan Programs in many locations.

 .
 Please submit registration form including payment of Indian domestic travel fees of $500.00, U.S. Dollars, in order to guarantee travel reservations on the dates and times of this itinerary.

 .
 Deg Tegh Fateh Yatra participants will stay at Gurdwara Niwas (Guest Houses).
-Room and Board (Meals) are covered by Adhoc Committee Thirteen and Sikh Dharma 13.
+Room and Board (Meals) are covered by Akal Committee Thirteen and Sikh Dharma 13.
 CAUTIONARY NOTE: All international and domestic travel fees must be fully paid in advance by each participant.

 .
 Time permitting, participants will visit other places such as: